tylerharter/cs301-projects/spring19/lab10/README.md

 path
 ```

-If you're on a Mac, you'll see `fruit\apple.txt`; on Windows, you'll
+If you're on a Mac, you'll see `fruit/apple.txt`; on Windows, you'll
-see `fruit/apple.txt`.
+see `fruit\apple.txt`.
 Be careful!
 Use this way to create paths.
 Never use the regular string join method we've learned, because that
 will not work on everbody's computer.

-Now let's create it:
+Now let's create a file with that path:

 ```python
 f = open(path, "w", encoding="utf-8")